 - Where an economic operator has reason to believe that a product is not compliant or poses a health and safety risk to the public, it has to inform the authorities and take corrective action, whether by itself or by asking the manufacturer to do so.

 Which products do the regulations and guidelines apply to?

 They apply to a wide range of products which are required to bear CE marking.
 Examples include:

 - burning gaseous fuels

-- products subject to the Directive relating to noise emissions by equipment for use outdoors machinery
+- products subject to the Directive relating to noise emissions by equipment for use outdoors

 - products subject to ecodesign requirements